Belvedere Real Estate

-Today Belvedere has both commercial and non-residential land uses along Fort Road and also contains a variety of homes types and styles.
+Today Belvedere has both commercial and non-residential land uses along Fort Road and also contains a variety of home types and styles.
 This neighborhood also hosts the iconic landmark, the Transit hotel on the corner of Fort Road and 66 street.
-Another historic landmark was the en-story brick smokestack that used to be part of the Canadian Packers Plant built in 1936, which now stands alone in an empty field.
+Another historic landmark was the ten-story brick smokestack that used to be part of the Canadian Packers Plant built-in 1936, which now stands alone in an empty field.

 The City of Edmonton took on a revitalization plan for the Fort Road area in the early 2000's, in collaboration with the Fort Road Business Association and Community Association.
 Some of the plans include the widening of Fort Road from 66 Street to 129 Avenue and the redevelopment of the lands south of the Belvedere LRT.

 Belvedere real estate is bordered North by 137 Avenue, East by 54 Street, South by 125a Avenue, and West by 66 Street.

 - Belvedere School, Elementary